-GECoRPA is actually "Work in Progress", trying to influence policy makers and stakeholders at large.
-For that purpose, GECoRPA has cooperation agreements with a significant number of goverment agencies, professional associations and NGOs.
-It has been called upon by these entities, city councils and paliamentary groups in matters relates to its scope.
+GECORPA is actually "Work in Progress", trying to influence policy makers and stakeholders at large.
+For that purpose, GECORPA has cooperation agreements with a significant number of government agencies, professional associations and NGOs.
+It has been called upon by these entities, city councils and parliamentary groups in matters relates to its scope.

-Example: Cooperation with the Lisbon City Council in the design of the city's strategy for the EU framework program 2014 - 2020.
+Example: Cooperation with Lisbon's city council in the design of the strategy for the EU framework program 2014 - 2020.

-The market is in need of technology, products and systems for the rehabilitation of masonry structures, enabling effective, durable and inexpensive interventions, capable of improving them and extending their useful life.
+The market is in need of technology, products and systems for the rehabilitation and improvement of masonry structures, enabling effective, durable and inexpensive interventions, capable of extending their useful life.

-Example: Engineered systems designed to strengthen masonry members with glass and/or carbon fiber grids in inorganic matrices coupled with through ties.
+Example: Engineered systems designed to strengthen masonry members with glass and/or carbon fibber grids in inorganic matrices coupled with through ties.
 Pictures refer to a recently concluded R&D project involving one GECoRPA associate and the university, and show preparation and testing of large masonry specimens.

-Main challenge to industry and academia: Exploitation: evolve from creativity to innovation, by bringing effective, durable and inexpensive rehabilitation solutions to the market.
+Exploitation: Main challenge to industry and academia: evolve from creativity to innovation, by bringing effective, durable and inexpensive rehabilitation solutions to the market.